vatbub/kotlinPreferences/Readme.md

 // Do this somewhere globally, so that you have access to the preferences
 // object everywhere

-// specify the backing storage val keyValueProvider = PropertiesFileKeyValueProvider(File("mySettings.properties"))
-val preferences = Preferences(keyValueProvider)
+// specify the backing storage (For Android see below!!) val keyValueProvider = PropertiesFileKeyValueProvider(File("mySettings.properties")) val preferences = Preferences(keyValueProvider)